-- A notarized Declaration of Candidacy Form - A nominating petition with the signatures of 25 CBJ registered voters (get more!) - A signed COPY of the APOC Public Officials Financial Disclosure Statement (see below)
+- A notarized Declaration of Candidacy Form - A nominating petition with the signatures of 25 CBJ registered voters (get more!) - A Signed Copy of the APOC Public Officials Financial Disclosure (POFD) Statement you must file it electronically and provide a printed/signed copy of the APOC POFD Statement with your complete Nominations Packet (see below for more info.)